Pixie-Axerup/github2confluence/README.md

 This is a GitHub Action for Creating and Updating Confluence pages from GitHub markdown pages.
 It uses [md2cf](https://pypi.org/project/md2cf/).

-To use this Action, create a GitHub Action workflow file looking like this:
+To use this Action, create a GitHub Action workflow file looking like this, and place it in folder .github/workflows:

 ```
 name: GitHub 2 Confluence